EduardoPagotto/riscv_mini_os/README.md

 Features:
 - Clang as compiler (asm and c)
-- vscode as IDE
+- VSCode as IDE
-- clang-format
+- Text Format code with clang-format
+- CMake for build system
 <p>

 ### Install deps Fedora 40: